skeeto/getopt-lua/README.md

 # `getopt(3)`-like option parsing for Lua

-Simple, conventional argument parsing with a friendly licence.
+Simple, conventional argument parsing with a friendly license.
 For Lua 5.1 and later.
 See the source file header for full documentation.

 ## Example usage